ImmerseThrough

 Since 2010 I have done one or two immersethrough tours a year, starting with trips in Northern Thailand and in Burma, and then later on travels in the Republic of Georgia.
 The idea is always to engage with local food and agricultural traditions, often with some hands-on food preparation and cooking, and always with meals (sometimes feasts) of local food and drink and plenty of conversation.

-And for me, immersion is almost always associated with travel, with crossing borders, engaging with people and with their culture, and making myself vulnerable.
+For me, immersion is almost always associated with travel, with crossing borders, engaging with people and with their culture, and making myself vulnerable.

 The lens through which I most often immerse myself is food.
 I have spent the last thirty-five plus years travelling researching writing and photographing to make cookbooks, so food traditions and staple foods are what turn me on: flatbreads, rice, grains of all kinds, salt, agricultural landscapes…and markets everywhere and anywhere.